wonggary85/Teamspacerschoice/readme.md

 Teamspacerschoice schedules jobs only between 10AM-4PM, except on Fridays between Noon and 4PM.

+## Keychainz.py

+Handles passwords used with Keyring/Windows Credential Locker.
+Not designed to be used by itself.

 ## .env

 A '.env' file can be setup with variables for the URL and chromedriver absolute path.